Aegiq/lightworks/docs/source/getting_started.rst

 The exact functionality of the State object is discussed further in the :doc:`sdk/state` section.

-For this initial simulation, we will choose to use the :doc:`sdk_reference/tasks/sampler` to emulate the process of measuring photon outputs after they have propagated through the system.
+For this initial simulation, we will choose to use the :class:`Sampler <lightworks.Sampler>` to emulate the process of measuring photon outputs after they have propagated through the system.
 On creation of the Sampler, we specify the circuit, input state to sample from, and number of samples.
 A random seed can also be set to produce repeatable results.
 By default, it is assumed that all photons are indistinguishable, and so we do not need to set anything for this.

 .. code-block:: Python